 While in most changes this should lead to no differences, it is important to keep this in mind if you are accessing files in your package.

-Due to the plugin_host loading asynchronously, it is not possible to use the Sublime Text API at import time.
+plugin_host loading asynchronously, it is not possible to use the API at import time.
 This means that all top-level statements in your module must not call any functions from the sublime module.
 During startup, the API is in a dormant state, and will silently ignore any requests made.